ShamilLat/Learning/README.md

-# MSU_learning
+# Learning

-This is my folder with my programming practicum in university!
+This is my folder with my programming practicum!